aroberge/friendly-traceback-docs/docs/source/where.rst

 Python traceback give information about where an exception was raised and more.
 But it does so in a way that's not entirely friendly to users.
-Let's look at a different example, and see how Friendly can give a bit more information about the location of the problem.
+Let's look at a different example, and see how friendly can give a bit more information about the location of the problem.